shsra430/MavenAirlines/project brief & introduction.md

 3. The second part of the analysis segments the customers based on whether they are **returning** or **first time** customers to the business.
 This way, different campaigns can be designed specifically for the different types of customer base.

-The final dashboard was built using Microsoft Power BI and it can be found [here](https://github.com/shsra430/MavenAirlines/blob/main/MAVEN%20AIRLINES%20Github%20Report%20PDF.pdf).
+The final dashboard was built using Microsoft Power BI and it can be found [here](https://github.com/shsra430/MavenAirlines/blob/main/Maven%20Airlines%20Final%20Dashboard.png).
+Click [here](https://github.com/shsra430/MavenAirlines/blob/main/MAVEN%20AIRLINES%20Github%20Report%20PDF.pdf) for more visualizations.
 ### Recommendations for next-steps
 1.  **82%** of respondents are returning customers.
 The average profile of a returning customer is made up of people **between 35 & 60 years** of age.
 Most of these returning customers also travel by Business & Economy class, with very few traveling Economy Plus.
 About 53.53% of the returning customers travel **less than 1000 miles** in flight distance with 36% satisfaction rate.
 Therefore, the first action point could be to focus on **business & economy classes in shorter flights**.
 <img width="331" alt="image" src="https://user-images.githubusercontent.com/54994083/178770762-858f6b6c-e366-4e96-a861-ab93eb3af997.png">